 Select the UK/UCAS application

-Click "Send" to send the Letter of Reference and predicted grades.
+Click "Send" to send the Letter of Recommendation and predicted grades.

 And you're done!